 - In the skillet, I add oil and butter, then a few cloves of garlic and fresh herbs like rosemary and thyme.
 The herbs get nice and crispy in the buttery skillet and then they can be crumbled over the pork chops.

 - You can also season the pork chops with a good sprinkle of cajun seasoning if you like some heat!
 I find that delicious, especially when served with a side of red beans & rice.

-- Another option is to serve the pork chops with a side of green mojo sauce.
+- Another option is to serve the pork chops with a side of green mojo sauce or gremolata sauce.
 Absolutely delicious!

 Sous Vide Vacuum Seal Bags & Vacuum Sealing

 - After cooking sous vide for a while, I decided it was definitely worth the investment to purchase a FoodSaver® Vacuum Sealer.
 While you can seal using the water displacement method, I always found that I wasn’t quite able to get all the air out of my bag effectively.
 With the FoodSaver® Vacuum Sealer Bags the seal is extra tight.
 I also love that I can use the sealer to seal my meat right when I purchase it from the store, ensuring that it stays extra fresh.
 Or, you can even pop that meat right in the freezer after sealing it.
 Then you can sous vide from frozen, with no need to defrost first!

 - Yes!
 When cooking frozen pork chops sous vide, simply add one hour to the cook time (so cook for 1-5 hours).

 - One of my favorite parts of sous vide cooking is that you can cook from frozen.
 This makes the FoodSaver® Preservation System especially useful.
 When I get home from the store, I vacuum seal my meat and pop it in the freezer.
 Super easy!

 What to Serve with Sous Vide Pork Chops: